 We observe every conversation and inevitable argument, almost unsettled by the three-dimensionality of the portrayed family.
 As you’ve likely guessed, Rachel (Rosemarie DeWitt) is the bride.
 She’s marrying Sidney (TV On The Radio’s Tunde Adebimpe).
 But the central character is Rachel’s sister Kym (Anne Hathaway), fresh out of her most recent stint in rehab, overwrought with pressure and guilt and feelings of persecution.
-Her father Paul (Bill Irwin) keeps a concerned and watchful eye, always making sure she’s well fed, while her stepmother Carol (Anna Deavere Smith) takes a background role as stepmothers often do.
-Kym seems needy for attention, even by means of vilification, and so she’s offended when attention goes to Rachel.
+Her father, Paul (Bill Irwin), keeps a concerned and watchful eye, always making sure she’s well-fed, while her stepmother Carol (Anna Deavere Smith) takes a background role as stepmothers often do.
+Kym seems needy for attention, even through vilification, so she’s offended when attention goes to Rachel.

-There’s more to Kym, of course—an involved history that when described could register like a case study.
+There’s more to Kym, of course—an involved history that could register like a case study when described.
 She’s remorseful for reasons I won’t divulge in this review, and so her world revolves around little more than her own recovery.
 Whether or not she’s a recovering addict or still a full-fledged junkie remains to be seen; maybe she’s somewhere in the middle.
 Her presence shakes things up, but not in the pleasant way a wedding procession should be shaken up.
-During the rehearsal dinner, a microphone is passed around and everyone says their kind words, laughing amiably at the sentiments told.
-Kym takes the mic and we shutter, knowing this Shiva will utter something awkward, trying to make light of her situation, which everyone in the room knows about, and she desperately needs to forgive herself for.
+During the rehearsal dinner, a microphone is passed around, and everyone says their kind words, laughing amiably at the sentiments told.
+Kym takes the mic, and we shutter, knowing this Shiva will utter something awkward, trying to make light of her situation, which everyone in the room knows about, and she desperately needs to forgive herself for.

-Jenny Lumet, daughter of director Sydney Lumet (Network, Before the Devil Knows You’re Dead), wrote the script.
-But I’m unwilling to reduce the presentation of this kind of film into a script, and would prefer that the end result simply exist as a slice of life, complete with a pulse, and bittersweet heart.
+Jenny Lumet, director Sydney Lumet’s daughter (Network, Before the Devil Knows You’re Dead), wrote the script.
+But I’m unwilling to reduce the presentation of this kind of film into a script and would prefer that the result simply exists as a slice of life, complete with a pulse and bittersweet heart.
 Admittedly, I found the interaction of characters troublingly authentic, in that we’re penetrated so deeply by where the film goes, unable to disconnect art from participation.
-Like any service of this kind, we’re consumed by it, lost among a myriad of familiar faces.
-Some of them are familiar; we feel close to them, even amid their arguments, ranging from petty to monumental.
+Like any service of this kind, we’re consumed by it, lost among a myriad of faces.
+Some are familiar; we feel close to them, even amid their arguments, ranging from petty to monumental.
 Others are smiling faces there for a good time.

 Paying tribute to Robert Altman through an homage of informal framing, a mosaic of characters and their overlapping dialogue, and casual formal presentation, Demme’s film has more class and artistry than anything he’s constructed in years.
-Once the filmmaker behind clever and quirky pictures like Silence of the Lambs, Something Wild, and the Talking Heads concert documentary Stop Making Sense, his talent has dissipated into the humdrum: remakes of Charade (renamed The Truth About Charlie) and The Manchurian Candidate, a placid documentary about Jimmy Carter, and some passable commercial fare like Beloved.
+Once the filmmaker behind clever and quirky pictures like The Silence of the Lambs, Something Wild, and the Talking Heads concert documentary Stop Making Sense, his talent has dissipated into the humdrum: remakes of Charade (renamed The Truth About Charlie) and The Manchurian Candidate, along with a placid documentary about Jimmy Carter.